mbacarella/build-etc-network-interfaces/README.md

 When I'm at home I run 'wifi home' to connect to my awesome WPA secured network called, essid wintermute.
-When I have guests over I tell them to connect to virus-honeypot, which is a completely open unsecured wifi network.
+When I have guests over I tell them to connect to virus-honeypot, which is a completely open unsecured wifi network (it's actually totally harmless but going by the name, random passerbys don't know that).

 When I'm at the hipster coffee shop I do 'wifi kaffe1668' and when I'm at the corporate coffee shop I say 'wifi starbucks'.